-- Forms of citizen participation in political life electoral systems and democratic elections and politics (parliamentary, regional and communal elections); the municipality as the basic administrative unit; social organizations and movements - Democratic principles as forms of government and decision-making democracy as a counterbalance to dictatorship and anarchy; principles of democracy; basic areas of democratic functions (justice, order, standards, law, rights, morals); the importance of our Constitution as the country's fundamental law; democratic forms of conflict resolution in personal life and in society
+- Forms of citizen participation in political life electoral systems and democratic elections and politics (parliamentary, regional and communal elections); the municipality as the basic administrative unit; social organizations and movements - Democratic principles as forms of government and decision-making democracy as a counterbalance to dictatorship and anarchy; principles of democracy; basic areas of democratic functions (justice, order, norm, law, right, morals); the importance of the Constitution as the country's fundamental law; democratic forms of conflict resolution in personal life and in society

-6.3 THINKING WITHIN EUROPEAN AND GLOBAL CONTEXTS
+6.3 EDUCATION TOWARDS THINKING IN EUROPEAN AND GLOBAL CONTEXTS

-The cross-curricular subject of Thinking within European and Global Contexts accentuates the European dimension in education, which promotes global thinking and international understanding and represents a principle running through all of basic education.
+The cross-curricular subject of Education towards Thinking in European and Global Contexts accentuates the European dimension in education, which promotes global thinking and international understanding and represents a principle running through all of basic education.
 A fundamental component of this European dimension is educating future European citizens to be responsible and creative individuals who, as adults, will be capable of mobility and flexibility in society and employment as well as in personal life.
 Instruction develops an awareness of European identity while respecting national identities, and opens up horizons for exploration and for the prospect of living in Europe and the world and learning about all the possibilities this offers.

-Thinking within European and Global Contexts diffuses all educational areas, integrates and deepens pupils' knowledge and allows them to apply the skills which they have learned in the individual educational fields.
+Education towards Thinking in European and Global Contexts diffuses all educational areas, integrates and deepens pupils' knowledge and allows them to apply the skills which they have learned in the individual educational fields.
 It promotes pupils' awareness of and respect for traditional European values such as humanism, free will, morals, rule of law and personal responsibility, as well as rational consideration, critical thinking and creativity.